 Wondering Why Consumers and Businesses are Going Reusable?
 Here’s Why

 As disposable plastic bag bans gain momentum across the United States and the world, this causes a dialog around the advantages and disadvantages of single-use plastic bags.
-These bags have been a staple at stores of all types and sizes for years, so by this point we have a good idea of the true impact of disposable plastic bags.
+These shopping bags have been a staple at stores of all types and sizes for years, so by this point, we have a good idea of the true impact of disposable plastic bags.
 Below we’ve outlined the pros and cons of plastic bags.

 Con: Negative Environmental Impact

 Single-use plastic bags are not biodegradable, so they damage ecosystems and pose a major threat to animals.
-By some estimates 100 billion single-use plastic bags are thrown away each year in the United States.
+By some estimates, 100 billion single-use plastic bags are thrown away each year in the United States.
 Countless studies have shown that when animals ingest plastic they suffer from serious health problems that can ultimately result in death.

 Pro: Are There Advantages to Disposable Plastic Bags?

-The only real benefit of single-use plastic bags is the convenience of having a bag at the ready when you’re checking out, but this isn’t really that much of a benefit because once you develop that habit of carrying your own reusable grocery bags there isn’t any advantage to disposable bags.
+The only real benefit of single-use plastic bags is the convenience of having a bag at the ready when you’re checking out, but this isn’t that much of a benefit because once you develop that habit of carrying your own reusable grocery bags there isn’t any advantage to disposable bags.